Stephen J. "Steve" Ditko (born 1927) is the third creator of the Marvel Universe

 copy into the pop culture embodiment of runaway emotion.

 being Green Goblin.
-Supposedly, the Objectivist Ditko thought that criminals were pathetic losers and that the idea of a supervillain turning out to be a successful businessman was politically offensive (which is not much of an Objectivist viewpoint); another explanation suggests that Ditko was unwilling to compromise on realism
+Supposedly, the Objectivist Ditko thought that criminals were pathetic losers and that the idea of a supervillain turning out to be a successful businessman was politically offensive (which is not much of an Objectivist viewpoint); another explanation suggested that Ditko was unwilling to compromise on realism

 where he would work on some of his classic secondary creations like designing Captain Atom